Biological detergents have enzymes added to them that break down common stains and dirt to give a more effective clean than those without.

 As there isn’t a single type of detergent that works perfectly for everything, it’s a good idea to have both powder and liquid and just use them each when necessary.

-If you have children or family members with sensitive skin, it’s a good idea have some non-bio too to prevent skin irritation.
+If you have children or family members with sensitive skin, try non-bio to see if helps reduce skin irritation.

 Hopefully this is everything you need to know about what detergent to use for each type of clothes.
 However, if you want to talk to us about anything, you can contact us here.